 Below two invitations for award ceremonies in 1943.
 Left for the central one of february 1943 and right a local version held in Transylvania in october 1943.
 As you can see the war years 41/42/43 had only very small amounts of awards.
 For 1943 in total 300 awardees.
 Many of these were for people from the regained territories like Transylvania who could not have applied before 1941.
 This is the case in both invitations below.
 It also shows the awardee had to pay for the badge themselves!

 The granting of land to the vitéz members was part of a land reform executed by István Nagyatádi Szabó.
 In the early ’20s much land was still in the hands of a few and it was part of a modernization of land ownership that was badly needed to become a more balanced and modern nation.
 The actual grants were quite limited though, around 20% would actually get the grant of land (roughly 5500 grants of land of the almost 24.000 total awards).
 The land reform was more difficult and time consuming than was anticipated.

 The vitézi rend had a very formalised structure with national and regional chairs, communities and much more, even their own order uniform as can be seen in the photo below.

-There were 5 makers in total but these are the two most common variations by Boczán Gyula and Jerouschek are shown below.
-The other, ,rarer, makers are Gál, Walther and Boczán Károly.
+There were 5 makers in total but the two most common variations by Boczán Gyula and Jerouschek are shown below.
+The other, rarer, makers are Gál, Walther and Boczán Károly.
 The swords of both Boczán makers are silver coloured.
 There are some other distinguishing factors also next to the actual markings of the maker.
-In the case of Jerouschek there are several variations in the markings due to the long period of production of more than 20 years.
+In the case of Jerouschek there are several variations of the markings due to the long period of production of more than 20 years.

 Two more Jerouschek variations of the award, first marked under the prongs and the second with a different naming than the version above on the prong.